Seirdy/seirdy.one/content/posts/website-best-practices.md

 {{<quotation>}}

 <blockquote itemprop="text">
 	<p>Loading is only deferred when JavaScript is enabled.
-This is an anti-tracking measure, because if a user agent supported lazy loading when scripting is disabled, it would still be possible for a site to track a user's approximate scroll position throughout a session, by strategically placing images in a page's markup such that a server can track how many images are requested and when.</p>
+This is an anti-tracking measure, because if a user agent supported lazy loading when scripting is disabled, it would still be possible for a site to track a user’s approximate scroll position throughout a session, by strategically placing images in a page’s markup such that a server can track how many images are requested and when.</p>
 </blockquote>
 {{< quotecaption partOfType="TechArticle">}}
 {{<cited-work name="<img>: The Image Embed element" url="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img" extraName="headline">}}